jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_monitoredserver_connectionfailure.md

 ## Check the connection details

-The Analysis Services connection details are entered on the Spotlight Client, SQL Server Replication \| Connection Details screen.
+The SQL Server Replication connection details are entered on the Spotlight Client, SQL Server Replication \| Connection Details screen.

 From the Spotlight Client